+National Authority for Measurement and Evaluation in Education, Ministry of Education, http://rama.education.gov.il

-Besides the imbalanced allocation of resources, the core content of Arab education is instrumental and alien to the pupils’ national-historic narrative, often distorting this narrative as part of dulling their national identity and sense of belonging (Arar, 2012).
-Furthermore, educated Arabs’ choice of the teaching profession is often determined by the accessibility of the Israeli labor market to Arab academics.
+In addition to the imbalanced allocation of resources, the core content of Arab education is instrumental and alien to the pupils’ national-historic narrative, often distorting this narrative as part of dulling their national identity and sense of belonging (Arar, 2012).
+Furthermore, educated Arabs’ choice of the teaching profession is often determined by the lack of accessibility of the Israeli labor market to Arab academics.
 Since the labor market and employment opportunities are more welcoming to Jewish academics, a considerable number of Arab academics choose teaching as an ‘involuntary’ option.
-At the same time, the compromise by female Arab students is twofold – versus Jews and versus male Arabs, so they tend to choose the teaching profession, which suits the traditional expectations of Arab society.
-This could explain the significant increase in the percentage of female teachers in Arab education in recent years: 77% of elementary schoolteachers are women, 66% in middle schools, and about half in high schools (Balas, 2014).
-Moreover, the appointment procedures of teachers and principals have been severely criticized, thus affecting the motivation of teachers in the Arab education system (Agbaria, 2011).
+At the same time, challenges faced by female Arab students is twofold – they face discriminatory expectations vis-a-vis Jews and vis-a-vis Arab men, so they tend to choose the teaching profession, which suits the traditional expectations of Arab society.
+This may explain the significant increase in the percentage of female teachers in Arab education in recent years: 77% of elementary schoolteachers are women, 66% in middle schools, and about half in high schools (Balas, 2014).
+Moreover, the appointment procedures for teachers and principals have been severely criticized, and these procedures affect the motivation of teachers in the Arab education system (Agbaria, 2011).

 During the 2011-2012 school year, Arab students comprised 33.1% of students in education and teaching colleges compared to 15.9% of the general population (Winninger, 2012).
 This trend created a surplus of teachers, resulting in more trained teachers than available teaching positions in Arab schools.
-During the 2012-2013 school year, unlike the Jewish education system, there was a surplus of teachers in the Arab system, and the number of assigned teachers was 25%-41% of all assignment applications (Winninger, 2012).
+During the 2012-2013 school year, in contrast to the Jewish education system, there was a surplus of teachers in the Arab system, and the number of assigned teachers was 25%-41% of all assignment applications (Winninger, 2012).
 It should be noted that the pressure to be employed has created a situation in which more and more teachers are employed part-time, because the Ministry of Education endeavors to employ as many teachers as possible (Arar & Abu-Asbah, 2013).

-Additionally, for many years, the possibility to be employed by the Arab education system in Israel was subject to investigation and approval by the General Security Service.
-This meant that many educated and qualified educators, who dabbled in political activity that was deemed ‘disloyal’ to government policy, were disqualified (Abu-Saad, 2006).
+In addition, over a long period, potential employees in the Arab education system in Israel were subject to investigation and approval by the General Security Service.
+This meant that many educated and qualified educators who took part on any level in political activity that was deemed ‘disloyal’ to government policy were disqualified (Abu-Saad, 2006).

-Also, school principals in the Arab education system operate in a conflict-ridden reality: On one hand, intense regulation by superintendents, and on the other hand, pressure by local government motivated by socio-economic considerations.
+School principals in the Arab education system operate in a conflict-ridden reality: On one hand, intense regulation by superintendents and on the other hand, pressure by local government motivated by socio-economic considerations.
 Actually, hamula (clan) politics dictate the performance patterns of school principals, often under threat of bodily harm (Arar et al., 2013).
-Consequently, this projects on patterns of parents’ involvement in school, characterized by dissatisfaction and passive involvement, as a result of the school’s and the staff’s inaccessibility (Arar et al., 2013).
+Consequently, this impacts patterns of parents’ involvement in schools, characterized by dissatisfaction and passive involvement, as a result of the schools’ and the staff’s inaccessibility (Arar et al., 2013).

 The above challenges all the more forcefully affect the organizational culture of Arab schools.
-Furthermore, Arar and Abu-Rome’s (2016) research has shown that principals in the Arab education system tend to share with teachers decisions about pedagogic matters (such as determining teaching methods and materials) and less about school policy decisions.
+Furthermore, Arar and Abu-Rome’s (2016) research has shown that principals in the Arab education system tend to share with teachers decisions about pedagogic matters (such as determining teaching methods and materials) but less about school policy decisions.